THE CROWN OF ANOINTING

 For he whom God hath sent speaketh the words of God: for God giveth not the Spirit by measure unto him.
 (John 3:34—KJV)

 If we are to understand how Jesus did the things He did and spoke the Words He did, we must recognize it was because God has given Him the Fullness of God’s Spirit.

 All of us in America, every assembling of Christians, should pray that God will send His Spirit upon us.
-In addition, each Christian family, if it is to survive the coming persecution in America, must draw closer each day to the Lord Jesus until we can hear His voice and know what we are to do.
+In addition, each Christian family, if it is to survive the coming persecution in America, must draw closer each day to the Lord Jesus until they can hear His voice and know what they are to do.

 The following verse tells us how to gain more of the Spirit of God.

 We are witnesses of these things, and so is the Holy Spirit, whom God has given to those who obey him.
 (Acts 5:32)